e-kotov/writefull-for-sharelatex/README.md

     - In Chrome open `chrome://extensions/`

-    - Enable developer mode in the top right corner."
+    - Enable developer mode in the top right corner.

-    - Click 'Load unpacked' button in the top right corner."
+    - Click 'Load unpacked' button in the top right corner.

     - Select the `~/Downloads/writefull_chrome_patched` folder